 STAT 8820 will introduce students to modern methods in statistical shape analysis and will closely follow the recent book of Srivastava and Klassen (2016) titled Functional and Shape Data Analysis.
+A free online version of this book is available through the Ohio State University library.
 There will be a significant computational component where students will be asked to implement the various mathematical and statistical tools covered in class, and apply them to real datasets in computer vision, biology, medical imaging and other disciplines.
-The main topics covered in this course will include: (1) Geometry background, (2) Previous techniques including point-based methods, (3) Shapes of open and closed planar curves, and (4) Statistics on shape spaces including background in statistical modeling on nonlinear manifolds.
-We may additionally cover concepts in functional data analysis and shape analysis of surfaces (time permitting).
+The main topics covered in this course will include: